ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 ### Setting-up a PCI gateway

-Now we are going to create a Public Cloud instance in GRA5, to acr as a gateway for our vRack.
+Now we are going to create a Public Cloud instance in GRA5, to act as a gateway for our vRack.

 ![Setting-up a PCI gateway](images/vrack-example-08.png){.thumbnail}